wtclarke/fsl_mrs/README.md

 ### File types

-FSL-MRS accepts FID data in NIfTI + JSON format.
+FSL-MRS accepts FID data in NIfTI-MRS format.
 Some scripts can also read .RAW (LCModel) and text (jMRUI).

-Conversion to NIfTI is provided by [spec2nii](https://github.com/wexeee/spec2nii).
+Conversion to NIfTI-MRS is provided by [spec2nii](https://github.com/wexeee/spec2nii).

 ### Working in python